bruce-szalwinski-he/aws-msk-iam-sasl-signer-ruby/examples/rdkafka/README.md

 Configure the oauthbearer refresh token callback.
 Create a producer / consumer / admin client using the delayed start feature.
-This allows the client to be registered with the `CLIENTS` hash.
+This allows the client to be registered with the `@clients` hash.
 Then start the client using the `start` method.

 ```ruby